ImperialCollegeLondon/UniLace/README.md

 | Place Mat|:heavy_check_mark:|           |           |            |          |         |        |      |

 ### Customising shoe models
-Within the environment we included a scanned model of an Adidas Stan Smith. following steps are involved to replace this shoe model:
+Within the environment, we included a scanned model of an Adidas Stan Smith. following steps are involved to replace this shoe model:
 1. An enclosed shoe model, this can be from a 3D scan or CAD design software.
 1. Segment the model into 3 components: the shoe tongue, shoe upper and shoe sole.
 This can be done using Blender following this [tutorial](https://www.youtube.com/watch?v=fVOYv8HdMxI).
 1. Export the components in stl format and substitute the files in `Asset/Resources`.
-1. Create Obi Softbody blueprint with the Upper model.
+1. Create an Obi Softbody blueprint with the Upper model.
 This can be done by following the [Obi Softbody tutorial](https://obi.virtualmethodstudio.com/manual/6.3/softbodies.html).

 ### Customising robots
-To use a different robot, following steps are required:
+To use a different robot, the following steps are required:

 1. Add the URDF into the Asset folder.
 1. Follow the [tutorial](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/urdf_importer/urdf_tutorial.md) to import the URDF to a scene and save it as a prefab in `Asset/Resources/Robots`.
-1. Modifying the joint names and params in the the config folder of `robot_unity_driver`.
+1. Modifying the joint names and params in the config folder of `robot_unity_driver`.
 1. Modifying the robot and joint names for the controller settings in the param file.

 ## Acknowledgement